 After returning to Long Island I joined the “heavy post-pagan rock” band Cave Penny.
 With Cave Penny, I performed at clubs and festivals (including Canadian Music Week and the Northeast Music Conference) in the Northeast of the US and in Toronto.
 With Cave Penny I released a 7″ vinyl single and an album called “Salamander Smile,” on which I was co-producer and assistant engineer.
 It was with Cave Penny that I began to learn recording and engineering.
 “Salamander Smile” had some success on boutique heavy metal radio programs and college radio stations across the US, charting as high as #5 in Gavin and CMJ in August 1996.
 In 1997, Cave Penny was named one of Long Island’s Best Bands by Newsday.
 Cave Penny also recorded an unreleased Ep called “Soil Mechanics.”

-In 1998, I decided to leave Cave Penny and moved to New York City and formed the band NVR.
+In 1998, I decided to leave Cave Penny and move to New York City and form the band NVR.
 With NVR I recorded, engineered and mixed the 4 song Ep, “Neverland.”
 Our first gig was playing in front of over 1 million people at the 25th Annual NYC Halloween Parade on the back of an 18-wheeled, flatbed truck.
 The band developed an aggressive, and over-the-top guerilla marketing attack and eventually got us blacklisted by MTV and record companies in NYC.
 This blacklisting and some band turmoil eventually lead to the demise of NVR, but not before almost selling out CBGBs.

 With NVR finished I joined the Goth-Industrial (also known as Cyber-Pop) band Otto’s Daughter.
 While with Otto’s Daughter, I co-engineered and recorded the album “Renew,” on which I co-wrote a few songs, played bass, guitar and keyboards and did some drum programming.
-The band performed in clubs at many of the major cities throughout the East Coast of the United States, and was a featured performer at the Blade 2 movie premier party in NYC and at several Goth-industrial festivals.
-While performing at the Vampyre’s Ball in New Orleans the band met the producers of an independent horror movie called “Strange Things Happen At Midnight,” who cast me and lead singer Jacqueline as victims in their movie.
+The band performed in clubs at many of the major cities throughout the East Coast of the United States, and was a featured performer at the Blade 2 movie premier party in NYC and at several Goth-industrial festivals including Convergence 7.
+While performing at the Vampyre’s Ball in New Orleans the band met the producers of an independent horror movie called “Strange Things Happen At Sundown,” who cast me and lead singer Jacqueline as victims in their movie.
 After performing with the band for over 3 years several members of the band decided to relocate the band to Hollywood, CA. I decided to stay in New York City to pursue other interests.

 While playing with Cave Penny I got my first taste of freelancing and never looked back.
 I did a 6 month stint filling in on bass for Long Island Music Hall of Fame inductees, The Good Rats while they searched for a full-time band member.
 Over the years, in addition to playing in my own bands, I continued to freelance, playing with some really cool rock, industrial and metal bands like Pillow Theory, King Hell, Modus Operandi, Moto Star and Ray West’s All Points West.